titpetric/microservice/articles/05-embedding-files-into-go.md

-# Bash: embedding files into go
+# Bash: embedding files into Go

 There's always that chance that your Go app/service will need to bundle some files in order to fulfill some requirement.
 A common case of that is bundling